semver/semver/semver.md

 normal version.
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7,
 1.0.0-x.7.z.92, 1.0.0-x-y-z.--.

-1. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
+1. Build metadata MAY be denoted by appending a plus sign followed by one or more identifiers.
+The plus sign immediately follows the patch or pre-release version and is followed by the first identifier.
+If multiple identifiers are used, they are separated with dots.
 Identifiers MUST comprise only ASCII alphanumerics and hyphens [0-9A-Za-z-].
 Identifiers MUST NOT be empty.
 Build metadata MUST be ignored when determining version precedence.
 Thus two versions that differ only in the build metadata,